DeondeJager/Voting-as-international-DK/README.md

 - You vote by putting **ONE** cross “X” on each of these ballot papers, **either** next to the party you want to vote for **OR** next to the candidate you want to vote for - **not both!** If you have more than one cross on a ballot paper, your ballot paper will be _invalid_ and your vote will _not be counted_.
 - You can also vote blank – i.e. put the unmarked ballot paper(s) in the ballot box.

+:warning: The ballot lists are **very long** (multiple pages), as there are many candidates running for each political party!
+Prepare yourself mentally and try not to get overwhelmed.
+Remember which party or candidate you decided to vote for and _calmly_ put a cross next to their name.
+Good luck and enjoy!

 **NB: If you are not able to vote on 18 November** (e.g. you are travelling outside the country), _you can still vote_ via "Advance Voting".
 Advance voting is already open and closes on 14 Nov.
 - Advance Voting usually takes place at local libraries and/or community centers.
 - See the following website for general information about “Advance Voting”: https://www.elections.im.dk/advance-voting,